jseb2520/auto_bitacora/docs/DOCUMENTATION.md

 ## Project Overview

-Auto Bitacora is a Node.js microservice designed to fetch and store Binance transactions from the current day.
-It uses MongoDB for persistent storage and Google Sheets for data visualization and reporting.
-The service also includes a webhook endpoint for real-time transaction updates from Binance.
+Auto Bitacora is a Node.js microservice designed to fetch and store Binance transactions.
+It primarily uses Gmail API to retrieve transaction emails, parse them using specialized algorithms, and then store the transactions in MongoDB and Google Sheets for visualization and reporting.
+The service also includes webhook endpoints for real-time transaction updates.

 ## Architecture